mvt-proj/maplibre-legend/README.md

 Given a MapLibre style (e.g. `style.json`), this library parses all layers and produces standalone SVG symbols or a combined legend, complete with optional labels and raster entries.

+This project is a work in progress.
+It doesn't yet support all layer types, but it does cover the most common cases.
+By using each layer's `metadata` attribute, you can flexibly customize how the legend is generated—especially the labels.

 ## Features

 - Parse MapLibre GL style (v8) JSON into a structured `Style` model.